tazriminmily/tazriminmily/README.md

 I'm a curious and passionate software developer who loves bringing ideas to life with clean code, thoughtful architecture, and a touch of creativity.
 With over **4 years of professional experience** in the .NET ecosystem, I’ve had the pleasure of building applications that solve real-world problems — from designing secure, scalable APIs to delivering dynamic frontends and deploying cloud-native solutions.

 I thrive on learning, adapting, and pushing my boundaries.
 Whether it's backend logic, frontend design, or cloud engineering — I find joy in connecting all the dots that turn ideas into impactful products.

-I’ve also worked with **bank synchronization systems**, integrating financial data using the **Plaid API** and managing **webhook-driven data updates** to ensure secure and seamless connectivity.
+---

+## 💼 Professional Experience

+Over the years, I've contributed to a range of impactful, enterprise-level projects, including:

+* **ERP Systems**: Focused on modules like **Human Resource Management (HRM)**, **Supply Chain Management (SCM)**, and **Payroll**, helping businesses streamline operations and improve efficiency.
+* **Banking Systems**: Worked on secure financial applications involving **account management**, **transaction handling**, and **data synchronization** using platforms like the **Plaid API**.
+Also managed real-time updates with **webhooks** to ensure data integrity.
+* **Workflow Systems**: Designed and implemented workflow automation solutions that increased productivity and reduced manual effort by structuring and standardizing business processes.
+* **Accounting Integrations**: Integrated with services like **QuickBooks** for handling **invoices**, **vouchers**, **financial statements**, and **transaction history**, enabling seamless and compliant financial management within enterprise applications.

+These experiences have given me a deeper understanding of enterprise architecture, domain-driven design, and the critical role software plays in business operations.

 ---